Susan Denin

-Susan Denin (March 22, 1835 Philadelphia – December 4, 1875 Bluffton, Indiana) was an American actress.
+Susan Denin (March 22, 1835 – December 4, 1875) was an American actress.

 Biography

 Her father died when she was a child, and her mother married an actor, John Winans.
-When very young she and her sister Kate took the part of dancing fairies at the National Theatre, Philadelphia.
-Susan afterward became a favorite in New York City and other parts of the country, and in 1869 made her first appearance in London.
+When very young, she and her sister Kate took the part of dancing fairies at the National Theatre, Philadelphia.
+Susan afterward became a favorite in New York City, other parts of the country and Canada, including an 1855 engagement at the Royal Lyceum in Toronto, with her sister Kate.
+In 1869, she made her first appearance in London, England.
 She married four times.
 Her death was the result of a fall on the stage in Indianapolis, Indiana.